 In Q3 FY2025, Disney delivered modest growth, with revenue up 2% versus Q3 FY2024 and broadly flat compared with the previous quarter.
 Adjusted EPS rose to 1.61 USD, beating analyst expectations.
 On a GAAP basis, EPS reached 2.92 USD, though this was inflated by a one-off tax benefit linked to Hulu.
 Total operating profit across segments climbed 8% to 4.58 billion USD, indicating improved margins.

 The Disney Entertainment segment reported revenue of 10.70 billion USD (+1% year-on-year), but operating profit fell 15% to 1.02 billion USD.
-The main pressure came from the decline in traditional TV and weakness in content sales and licensing, which failed to replicate the prior-year success of Inside Out 2, as well as higher film write-offs.
+The main pressure came from the decline in traditional TV and weakness in content sales and licensing, which did not match the prior-year success of Inside Out 2, as well as higher film write-offs.
 Streaming was the key growth driver: Disney+ and Hulu, together with ESPN+, lifted revenue to 6.18 billion USD (+6% year-on-year) and delivered their first profit of 346 million USD versus a loss a year earlier.
 The subscriber base continued to expand: Disney+ reached 127.8 million (+1.8 million in the quarter), Hulu 55.5 million (+0.8 million), while ESPN+ remained steady at 24.1 million.

 The Sports segment, led by ESPN, generated 4.31 billion USD in revenue (-5% year-on-year due to the removal of Star India), but operating profit rose 29% to 1.04 billion USD.
 In the US, ESPN was hit by higher NBA broadcasting rights costs, but overall results improved thanks to the absence of losses from Star India and stronger advertising revenue.